High humidity in a grow room is typically caused by a combination of environmental factors, plant activity, and equipment setup.

 4. Insufficient Dehumidification

 If your dehumidifier is undersized, malfunctioning, or improperly placed, it might not be able to handle the amount of moisture in the air.
+So growers need to purchase a properly sized dehumidifier and calculate the number of dehumidifiers.

 5. High Ambient Humidity

 If the air outside your grow room is already humid, it can raise the overall humidity inside.
 This is especially common in humid climates or during the rainy season.
+If your grow rooms are located in a tropical area, it is necessary to apply professional dehumidifiers for your plants.

 6. Evaporation from Open Water Sources